project-fifo/docs/general/upgrade.rst

 .. attention::

-   The old files will conflict with the existing ones so it is important to transfer the changes form the old files and adjust them accordingly in the new files then **delete** the old files.
+   Old files will conflict with the existing ones so it is important to transfer the changes form the old files and adjust them accordingly in the new files and then **delete** the old files.

 * `Chunter <../chunter.html>`_